On this page, we will find links and worked examples that can be replicated to answer the most frequently asked questions.

 There are four types of curves in Xplain:

-XCCY curves can be defined as hybrid curves with a mix of FxSwap, XCCYIborIborSwap or XCCYIborOvernightSwap, as applicable.
+(3) XCCY curves can be defined as hybrid curves with a mix of FxSwap, XCCYIborIborSwap, XCCYIborOvernightSwap, or XCCYOvernightOvernightSwap as applicable

 -